surfinsofia/RandomKingdom/README.md

 “The only constant is change,
 The only certainty is the random”
-Welcome to The Random Kingdom
+Welcome to The Random Kingdom.
 In a Kingdom of Jokes, The Fool is King.